ParitoshGavali/WindowsExplorer/README.md

-# WindowsExplorer
+# WINDOWSEXPLORER
-My personal project to make a windows explorer using Windows Form Application (C#).
+MY personal project to make a windows explorer using Windows Form Application (C#).
+File details should be displayed at details panel.
+Selected Image to be displayed in the details panel.